Update: Welcome Carolina Plott Hound Readers!

-Well, again, one has to wonder if Rep. Cotham, a member of the Common Core LRC, is tone-deaf given the slew of parents who showed up to give statements saying the Common Core was doing just that in classrooms — creating chaos.
-Update: Oh wait, she wasn’t even there.
+Well, again, one has to wonder if Rep. Cotham, a member of the Common Core LRC, is tone-deaf or just ignoring the slew of parents who showed up to give statements saying the Common Core was doing just that in classrooms — creating chaos.
+Update: she wasn’t even there.

 — Marcus Brandon (@KMarcusBrandon) March 20, 2014

-About that millions of dollars… wasn’t it your job on the LRC to account for that spending?
+About those millions of dollars?
+Wasn’t your job on the LRC to account for that spending?
 Can you state, for the record it, was all spent on Common Core?
 Also, why did you not call out Dr. Atkinson’s shifting dollar figures on professional development spending from $58 million in the first meeting of the LRC to $66 million in the second meeting?
 What’s a mere $8 million dollar discrepancy, right?
-Rep. Cotham’s silence in the these LRC meetings up until the last one has not gone unnoticed.
+Rep. Cotham’s silence in the LRC meetings up until the last one has not gone unnoticed.

 As to politicizing curriculum and school standards, that’s already been done by the NC Chamber of Commerce, the US Chamber of Commerce, the Council of Chief State School Officers, the National Governor’s Association, Achieve Inc., Pearson, The Smarter Balance Consortium, the PARCC, The Bill and Melinda Gates Foundation, the Department of Education, Arne Duncan and Jeb Bush.

-Quick sidenote: WBTV‘s report gets it wrong when they say lawmakers are working on new curriculum.
+Quick side note: WBTV‘s report gets it wrong when they say lawmakers are working on new curriculum.
 It’s new standards, right?
-Because Common Core, according to proponents it’s a curriculum.
+Because Common Core is not a curriculum.
 Wasn’t that the big push that Rep. Brandon and Cotham were making?
 That this is “just standards” not curriculum?
 Yet here we have Cotham changing course when she’s interviewed by media.
-Paging George Will…

 Sen. Parmon also made a bizarre claim about 70% of teachers in NC approving of Common Core.
 If she was referring to the Scholastic survey, I thoroughly debunked that showing that only 600 some teachers in a Gates funded survey is NOT representative of NC teachers.
 I would also remind Cotham, Brandon and Parmon that NC had better standards than Common Core and the Fordham Grading report was a sham.